 As Sedona is very busy in March, you should make your reservations as soon as possible.
 Otherwise, you run the risk of not getting the rooms you like or paying much higher rates.
 If you use booking.com (Sedona Hotel Deals), sort by price and rating to see the best deals.

 What to Wear

-As the weather in March can vary from cool to room temperature, your clothing should adjust accordingly.
+As the weather during this month can vary from cool to room temperature, your clothing should adjust accordingly.

 Mornings: Most days, if you get an early start, you will need to have at least a long sleeve base layer and a windbreaker.
-Light gloves and a thin beanie hat might be needed if you get cold easily.
+In early March, light gloves and a thin beanie hat might be needed if you get cold easily.

 During the day: As you hike and the temperatures rise, you will need to shed layers to keep from overheating, especially if doing any challenging activities like mountain biking and hiking.

 If your activities won’t find you far from your car in March, then you need clothing to deal with the chillier temperatures in the morning and the warmer afternoons: